router5/router5.github.io/_docs/with-react.md

 // npm
 npm install router5-react --save-dev
 ```
+It includes:

-- A link factory to create a `Link` function
+- A link factory to create a `Link` component (for hyperlinks and buttons)
-- A mixin factory to create a `SegmentMixin` mixin (add a node listener for the specified route)
+- A mixin factory to create a `SegmentMixin` mixin (add a node listener for the specified route, and register
+an active component instance with router)

 The use of factories is to avoid using contexts.
 One way to use them is: